What to Expect of Rapid Detox

 Detoxification involves ridding the body of addictive substances that are toxic to your system.
 Undergoing a rapid detox procedure helps you withdraw from drugs, such as opiates, at an accelerated rate and within a shorter time frame than other processes.
 Undergoing rapid detox includes going through the withdrawal process while safely sedated, so that you can be drug free in one day.

 The Rapid Detox Procedure

 Before undergoing rapid detox, you undergo a screening interview to determine whether this is the correct path for you.
 After you’ve consulted with staff and have been medically cleared with blood work and other diagnostic tests, you will be admitted to the surgical center the evening prior to your scheduled procedure.
 On that morning, you will be sedated and given opiate blockers.
-After your rapid detox procedure, which takes about an hour, you will be taken to a recovery room for observation until the following morning, then transferred to an aftercare center to complete your recovery for anywhere from three to six days.
-After about a week, you can be discharged and go home.
+After your rapid detox procedure, which takes about an hour, you will be taken to a recovery room for observation until the following morning, then transferred to a residential aftercare center to complete your recovery.

 What To Expect Afterwards

 Once the rapid detox procedure is completed, you can expect to experience some symptoms of withdrawal that are both physical and psychological.
 Every person differs in how they react symptomatically to rapid detox, but the most common bodily symptoms include:

 - Changes in appetite

 Psychologically, you may develop mood changes, which is common for anyone who undergoes detox.
 It takes just a few days for your mood to return to a more even keel and your cravings for substances will be much lower.
 In the meantime, counseling services during the aftercare phase can help you overcome the fluctuations in mood.